นโยบายการต่อต้านการทุจริตคอร์รัปชั่น (Anti-Corruption Policy)

 Companies cannot avoid liability by using a third party to give or receive a bribe.
 A third party includes, but is not limited to consultants, agents, representatives, subcontractors and subadvisors.

-Whenever the Company seeks to engage a third party in a context in which the third party may interact with a Government Official for or on behalf of the Company, the following guidelines apply:
+Whenever the Company seeks to engage a third party in which the third party may interact with a Government Official for or on behalf of the Company, the following guidelines apply:

 • Due diligence should be performed to ensure that the third party is a bona fide and legitimate entity; is qualified to perform services for which it will be retained; and maintains standards consistent with the legal, regulatory, ethical and reputational standards of the Company.